At Ohio Valley University, we seek

 Your grade for the class will be based on three major exams (including a comprehensive final exam), class participation, and sixty questions from pop quizzes over the reading, collected in-class work, and collected homework.
 If more than sixty questions are given (not counting bonus questions), only the highest scores toward the sixty points will be counted.
 In addition, a map (explained below) and a two-page typed essay can be done for two points extra credit each.
 The typed essay will be graded as full (50 or more lines = 1 point) or partial (less than 50 lines = .5 points) and mere summary (.5 points) or thoughtful interaction (1 point), although essays that do not address an assigned topic can be turned back as not completed.
 Write on one of the following six topics: 1) the ethics of Jesus as seen in the Sermon on the Mount; 2) the significance of Peter's confession; 3) the parables of Jesus; 4) the destruction of Jerusalem; 5) the crucifixion and resurrection of Jesus; 6) the Great Commission.
 As an alternative to the essays, a 3-page typed book report on Dr. South's Just Jesus may be done for up to three bonus points.
 One page is defined as 27 double-spaced typewritten lines (counting the title, but not your name or page numbers; set line spacing to exactly 24 points) with 1" margins.
 Students may also earn extra credit by attending Tour of Israel powerpoint presentations (one point each).
 These will be at 7pm on the first Tuesday of Sept., Oct., and Nov. in room 05.
 Exam questions can come from the lectures or assigned readings from either those assigned in class or the New Testament.
 The final exam will cover material from the whole course.

 Ten points will be given for class participation.
-Beginning with week three, one-third point will be deducted for each class in which the student fails to bring his or her synopsis to class.
+Beginning with week three, one-third point will be deducted for each non-test class period in which the student fails to bring his or her synopsis to class.
 Failure to actively work with one's group will result in the same lost.
 Beginning with week one, one point will be deducted for each class hour missed (counting each class as 1 hour), including those missed for illness.
 The only exception to this will be those who miss on official school business and have an official notice to this effect; up to five such absences will not count against the student's grade if the student has no unexcused absences.
 Two grace hours will be given to all students to allow for absences due to illness and excused absences for official school business.
 Note well: Grace hours will be applied first to excused absences.

 Class handouts and homework are found on the Internet at: "http://bterry.com/gospels/".
 Homework may be printed out, done early, and turned in up to a week before the due date if the student knows of an absence that is coming up.
 Late homework is not accepted.